Kaktushose/jda-commands/wiki/docs/interactions/components.md

     ```

 ### Entity Select Menus
-Entity Select Menus are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.EntitySelectMenu>.
+Entity Select Menus are defined by annotating a method with <io.github.kaktushose.jdac.annotations.interactions.EntitySelectMenu>.
-The first parameter must always be a <com.github.kaktushose.jda.commands.dispatching.events.interactions.ComponentEvent>.
+The first parameter must always be a <io.github.kaktushose.jdac.dispatching.events.interactions.ComponentEvent>.
 The second parameter must be of type <Mentions>.

 !!! example